Carlos-Descalzi/kubemgr/README.md

   * e: Opens editor to edit resource as Yaml.
   * d: Deletes de selected resource.
   * c: Creates/updates a kubernetes resource from a yaml file.
+  * f: Edit filter for current view.
+  * F: Edit global filter for all views.
 * for pods:
   * l: View pod logs.
 * for nodes:
   * l: view labels for node.
 * for namespaces:
   * enter: toggle namespace filter, all other views will filter its item by selected namespace.

+### Editing Files.
+The application relies on an external editor for editing resource files.
+Check configuration section for more details.

+### Filtering
+Both filters and global filters use Jinja to write expressions for filtering resources.
+The template files must always evaluate to "True" for a given resource to allow view it.
+The resource being filtered is exposed in a variable called **item**, which contents match the structure of Yaml resource files.

+For example, a global filter for resources with a given name prefix:

+    {{ item.metadata.name[0:3] == 'id-' }}

+Filters are persistent, so once you exit and launch again the application you will still see them.

+### Resource list rendering.
+How items in resource list are rendered can be also customized via Jinja.
+In **$HOME/.kubemgr/item-templates** there will be all actual templates for resources.
+To add a new resource template, the name must be the resource Kind + '.tpl'.

+### Jinja utilities
+Some helper functions are introduced in Jinja context:
+* parse_mem(str): Parses a memory value and returns it as integer in bytes
+* format_mem(int): Formats a given memory value into NNKB, NNMB, NNGB.
+This is actually more useful for item rendering than for filtering.
+* ts_parse(str): Parses a string representation of a timestamp into a datetime object.
+* age(str): Formats a given timestamp string into days and hours.
+* str(v): Returns string representation as actual python str.
+* int(str): Returns integer value from its string representation.